kristenkamouh/CSC-312-Final-Project/README.md

-# shoot.d $f16
+# JewManji

-assembly game about shooting planes
+assembly game about a goblin picking coins in a jumaji-like map